Modica Sicily, Italy Travel Guide

 Modica has limited dedicated bicycle lanes due to hilly terrain.
 Some local shops may offer rentals.
 E-bikes assist with inclines.

 Driving on the right side of the road.
 Seatbelts are mandatory for all occupants.
 Using a mobile phone while driving is prohibited without a hands-free device.
-Speed limits are generally 50 km/h (31 mph) in urban areas, 90 km/h (56 mph) on provincial roads, and 130 km/h (81 mph) on motorways.
+Speed limits are generally 50 km/h (31 mph) in urban areas, 90 kilometers per hour (56 mph) on provincial roads, and A speed of 130 km/h (81 mph) on motorways.

 Modica Alta and Modica Bassa historic centers are best explored on foot.
 Many charming streets are pedestrian-only.
 Embrace the steep climbs; they lead to the most rewarding vistas.